-Mr. Cobb's steady pulsing beat sets the music on its way; the energy level rises, but there's quite a long delay before the makes its piano entrance.
-Pohjonen's playing is well worth the wait, though, for he makes the music so very alive, with gleaming tone, spot-on articulation, and exquisite turns of phrase.
-At every moment throughout the concerto, Mr. Cobb's velvety tone was meted out with ideal weight and resonance: perfect mastery of instrument whose musical presence I am increasingly learning to savour.
-Mr. sparkling cadenza, with Pohjonen's enchanting dynamic shadings alluring hesitations, was marvelous to sustained Pohjonen trill, and then flows onward into a pensive reprise of the theme with the strings in a heartfelt, lyrical mode.
-The pianist's series of evocative trills carries the movement to a restrained finish.
+Mr. Cobb's steady pulsing beat sets the music on its way; the energy level rises, but there's quite a long delay before the piano makes its entrance.
+Mr. Pohjonen's playing is well worth the wait, though, for he makes the music so very alive, with gleaming tone, spot-on articulation, and exquisite turns of phrase.
+At every moment throughout the concerto, Mr. Cobb's velvety tone was meted out with ideal weight and resonance: perfect mastery of an instrument whose musical presence I am increasingly learning to savour.
+Mr. Pohjonen's sparkling cadenza, with enchanting dynamic shadings and alluring hesitations, was marvelous to hear.

 A perfect blend from the strings opened the Andante in heavenly style, with Mr. Barnett-Hart bringing forth a solo line that turns into a duet with Ms. Um.
 The pianist makes beautiful music over lovely modulations from the strings; Mr. Cobb is just sublime here.
-The music, tinged with sadness, tapers down to a
+The music, tinged with sadness, tapers down to a sustained Pohjonen trill, and then flows onward into a pensive reprise of the theme with the strings in a heartfelt, lyrical mode.
+The pianist's series of evocative trills carries the movement to a restrained finish.